 And that the word Samurai is something that makes a lot of sense when translated and I dare say that, yes, maybe the sepukko was valid in the times when I wanted to practice sepukko.

 Today….
-Today I love and am loved!
-AND Mara, and their existence sustain any despair or dismay.
-To love is to show living, yes, teacher, you were right and, I know, I will not be unfair, I saw ...
+Today I love and I am loved!
+AND Mara, and their existence suppress any despair or outcast.
+To love is to show living, yes, teacher, you were right and, I know, I won't be unfair, I saw…

 Well, I'm going to paste the text as it was originally written, as it is, but I'm going to mend the typos, because I had, in that hurry to post, because posting was living and I had, at that time, a devastating hunger for lifeI had, at that time, a devastating hunger for life and for living!